EddieHubCommunity/open-source-practice/README.md

 Repo for you to raise a Pull Request for practice.

-**Just add your name to the alphabetical list and optionally, a link to your GitHub account**
+**Just add your name to the alphabetical list and optionally, a link to your GitHub account (In alphabetical order below your letter too)**

 ## How to contribute